sdiehl/wiwinwlh/tutorial.md

 g y = f 'A'
 ```

-The inferred type signatures are correct in their usage, but don't represent
+In this case, the inferred type signatures are correct in their usage, but they
-the most general signatures.
-When GHC analyzes the module it analyzes the
+don't represent the most general signatures.
+When GHC analyzes the module it
-dependencies of expressions on each other, groups them together, and applies
+analyzes the dependencies of expressions on each other, groups them together,
-substitutions from unification across mutually defined groups.
-As such the
+and applies substitutions from unification across mutually defined groups.
+As
-inferred types may not be the most general types possible, and an explicit
+such the inferred types may not be the most general types possible, and an
-signature may be desired.
+explicit signature may be desired.

 ```haskell
 -- Inferred types